Thurston Teal: Development

+Design

 The Teal design features a high wing with tip floats for lateral stability.
 The horizontally opposed engine is mounted tractor fashion in a strut-supported pylon above the wing root.
 The T-tail includes a water rudder and tailwheel that swings up against the bottom of the rudder.
 Conventional undercarriage includes flat, spring-steel main undercarriage legs that rotate aft for water landings.
-The aircraft was designed to be very rugged and simple, with manually operated flaps and landing gear.
-The conventional (taildragger) configuration was chosen to make beaching the aircraft more practical, with no nosewheel to be damaged when running up on shore.
-The aircraft may be left floating with the mainwheels extended, to act as fenders to the bottom.

 Pilot and passenger sit side by side under a clear perspex canopy.
 Side windows slide up into opening overhead windows.

 One unusual characteristic of the Teal design is that it cruises slightly faster with the landing gear in the down position than with it up.
 The Teal's wheels do not retract, but instead swing to the rear until the gear is horizontal and clear of the water.
 The drag produced having the landing gear stowed in the up position is higher than in the extended position, and this reduces cruise speed.